-You may also be eligible to make a withdrawal to purchase a home as a 'second chance' home buyer if Housing New Zealand notifies us that your financial position (in terms of assets and liabilities) is what would be expected of a person who has never owned a home and you meet certain criteria.
+You will remain a Member of the Plan and, if you are an employee Member, must continue contributing to the Plan unless you have taken a savings suspension.
+You may also be eligible to make a withdrawal to purchase a home as a 'second chance' home buyer if Kāinga Ora notifies us that your financial position (in terms of assets and liabilities) is what would be expected of a person who has never owned a home and you meet certain criteria.